Fire (Ukiah Valley Fire Authority)

 The Investment Oversight Committee consists of five (5) members as follows: City Manager, Director of Finance, City Council Member, the City Treasurer, and a public member who shall have governmental accounting experience and may not have been employed by the City of Ukiah at any time during the three years preceding the appointment date.
 Please contact the City Clerk at 707-463-6217 with any questions.

 The Committee assists in the public review and understanding of the City’s investment practices and serves to meet the goals of the “Prudent Investor” rule to which all local governments should follow in their financial transactions.
 The Committee considers recommendations from the investment advisor.
-The investment Oversight Committee is appointed by the Ukiah City Council for a two (2) year term and meets on an as needed basis.
+The investment Oversight Committee meets bi-annually, inclusive of a report to City Council, and on an as needed basis.

 |Allen Carter||City Treasurer||N/A||N/A|